-Continuously reviewing the performance of your campaign against your goals and KPIs is crucial in measuring success.
-You don’t want to do it once or twice per campaign, you want as much data as you can have.
+Continuously reviewing the performance of your campaign against your goals and KPIs is crucial to measuring success.
+You don’t want to do it once or twice per campaign; you want as much data as you can have.

-The more data, the more specific your future goals, and the easier it is to identify areas of improvement.
+The more data, the more specific your future goals, and the easier it is to identify areas for improvement.

-Leverage the data available, utilise analytics tools, and you can track the success of your digital campaign to make better, more informed and optimised decisions in your future ventures.
+Leverage the data available, utilise analytics tools, and track the success of your digital campaign to make better, more informed, and optimised decisions in your future ventures.